 You have been warned.
 Bon appétit inattentive readers!

-Actually, these are quite good, if you have the stomach for them.
+Actually, these are quite good and taste like chicken, if you have the stomach to overlook their origin.

 cream mixed with milk and various flavours such as blueberry

 syrup.
 Add malt powder, and this becomes a "malt".

 McCollum of Pennsylvania, who corrected the name.
 A super rich

 Pennsylvania Dutch treat found mostly in the farm country west